nes-lab/shepherd-tools/README.md

 - install and run pre-commit for QA-Checks, see steps below
 - every commit get automatically tested by GitHub
 - put together a release on GitHub - the tag should match current version-number
-- Github automatically pushes the release to pypi
+- GitHub automatically pushes the release to pypi

 ```shell
 pip3 install pre-commit